gateio/gateapi-nodejs/docs/MultiCollateralLoanApi.md

 const opts = {
   'page': 1, // number | Page number
-  'limit': 10, // number | Maximum number of records to be returned in a single list 'sort': "ltv_asc", // string | Sort types: time_desc - default sorting by creation time in descending order, ltv_asc - ascending order of ltv, ltv_desc - descending order of ltv.
-  'orderType': "current" // string | Order type, current - query current orders, fixed - query fixed orders.
-If not specified, default to querying current orders
+  'limit': 10, // number | Maximum number of records to be returned in a single list 'sort': "ltv_asc", // string | Query the current interest rate of the currency in the previous hour 'orderType': "current" // string | Order type: current - Query current orders, fixed - Query fixed orders, defaults to current orders if not specified
 };
 api.listMultiCollateralOrders(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),